-The PH-MCO must arrange for the provision of medical and related services to Members through qualified Providers in accordance with this Agreement.
-In administering the HealthChoices Program, the PH-MCO must comply fully with this Agreement, including but not limited to, the operational and financial standards, as well as any functions expressly delegated to the PH-MCO herein.
+The PH-MCO must arrange for the provision of medical and related services to Members through qualified Providers in the Lehigh/Capital and Southwest Zones in accordance with this Agreement.
+In administering the HealthChoices Program, the PH-MCO must comply fully with this Agreement, including but not limited to, the operational and financial standards, as well as any functions expressly delegated to the PH- MCO herein.